Smarsden007/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+The dom is a program interface for web documentsthatv represents the page.
+It allows programs to change documents or files structure, style and content using one js file.
+The DOM represents the document as nodes and objects; that way, programming languages can interact with the page.

 2. What is an event?
+Events allow you to manipulate a browsers page or the users experience on the web page.
+Like zooming, hovering over images, scrolling etc.

 3. What is an event listener?
+When you create an event listener this is waiting for that evenet to take place and when it does it carries out its acttion.
+Like a user clicking a button and an affect or manipulation happening.

 4. Why would we convert a NodeList into an Array?
+It allows you to easily access them within a dom and make changes with very little effort.

 5. What is a component?
+They are funtions that return HTMl within a JS file.